JetBrains/guide/site/python/tips/rename-file/index.md

     href: "https://www.jetbrains.com/help/pycharm/rename-refactorings.html"
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/IqPm9RYTNBM"
+"callToAction":
+  {
+    "title": "Interested in renaming symbols?",
+    "url": "site/python/tips/rename-symbol/",
+    "message": "You can rename any symbol in your codebase.
+Check it out!", }
 ---

 You made a file.
 You tried to choose the right filename.
 You then used it all over your project.